telefonicaid/iotagent-json/docs/stepbystep.md

 All the configuration of the IoTAgent can be done modifying a single file, `config.js`.
 The default values should meet the needs of this tutorial.

-For a detailed description of these values, check the [configuration documentation](../README.md#configuration).
+For a detailed description of these values, check the [iotagent-node-lib configuration documentation](https://github.com/telefonicaid/iotagent-node-lib/blob/master/doc/installationguide.md).

 There is a configuration value that you may want to change while following this tutorial, and that's the `logLevel`.
 If you have any problems following the instructions, or you simply want to know more of what's going on in the IoTA internals,